 International students are encouraged to apply for all possible funding opportunities in their home country.
-International students are eligible for the Vanier Canada Graduate Scholarships.
-Please visit www.vanier.gc.ca for more information on specific awards.

 The Government of the Province of Ontario provides graduate scholarships tenable at Ontario universities.
 Ontario Graduate Scholarships are available for graduate studies in all disciplines.
 A limited number of these awards are available to visa students.
 For further information, visit the TST website.